Seattle Tunnel Partners working to repair Bertha

 On Feb.
 19, 2015, the SR 99 tunneling machine broke through the southern wall of the 120-foot-deep pit that will allow crews to access and repair the machine, which is stopped about 60 feet underground between South Jackson and South Main streets.
 When the pit is complete, the machine will tunnel forward into it.
 Crews will then partially disassemble the machine, and make repairs and enhancements.
-Below are links that illustrate STP's plan to resume tunneling by the end of March 2015.
+Below are links that illustrate STP's plan to resume tunneling.
+The latest schedule is available here.

 - Time-lapse video of Bertha parking in the pit (links to YouTube)